 The academy benefits from the provision of a suitably qualified Internal Auditor.
-The IA ensures a robust programme of monitoring is carried out three full day on site visits.
+The IA ensures a robust programme of monitoring is carried out.
+Throughout 2020-201 this was completed through one full day on site visit and 1 virtual compliance visit.
 This process interrogates internal systems and controls which ensure the appropriate management of financial procedures in the academy meet the criteria stated in the Academy's Financial Handbook.